Dr. Keri Vacanti Brondo

 Environmental Anthropology, Gender and Development, Indigeneity, Territorial Rights, Conservation, Voluntourism and Sustainability, Social Justice, Applied and Engaged Anthropology, Central America, US.

 Dr. Brondo's scholarship contributes to basic research, theory, and application in the areas of the anthropology of environment and development, indigenous rights, and gender and social justice.
 Her international research focuses on the relationship between indigenous rights, conservation and development, and local livelihoods, particularly on Honduras' north coast and islands.
 In the United States, Brondo's work centers on gender equity in anthropological careers and collaborative research on the interconnection between parks, people, and conservation.
 Dr. Brondo's first solo-authored book, Land Grab, is an ethnographic account of the relationship between identity politics, neoliberal development policy, and rights to resource management in afroindigenous Garifuna communities on the north coast of Honduras.
 The book employs feminist political ecology and critical race and ethnic studies to shed light on current development paradoxes in Honduras.
 Her most recent books include Voluntourism and Multispecies Collaboration: Life, Death, and Conservation in the Mesoamerican Barrier Reef (U Arizona Press), which explores the relationship between conservation voluntourism, protected area management, and local livelihoods on the Bay Island of Utila and Anthropological Theory for the 21st Century: Thinking with the Canon (U Toronto Press), a co-edited theory volume for the next generation of aspiring anthropologists.

 Brondo, Keri Vacanti, Suzanne Kent, and Arleen Hill.
 "Teaching Collaborative Environmental Anthropology: A Case Study Embedding Engaged Scholarship in Critical Approaches to Voluntourism."
 In Toni Copeland and Francois Dengah (eds.)
 "Involve Me and I Learn:" Teaching Anthropology and Research Methods in the Classroom and Beyond.
 Annals of Anthropological Practice.
 40(2): 182-195.
 2016.

-Dunavant Professorship.
-College of Arts and Sciences, Uniteristy of Memphis
+- 2016 - 2019 Dunavant Professorship.
+College of Arts and Sciences, University of Memphis